pyepri.utils

 div – Mono-dimensional array with same shape as

-corresponding to the discrete divergence (or opposite adjoint of thegrad1d
+ucorresponding to the discrete divergence (or opposite adjoint of thegrad1doperator) of the input arrayP.- Return type:

 array_like (with type backend.cls)